rehierl/abstract-properties/16-x-tree-encodings/16-4-enc-trace-ends/1-2-in-post-order.md

 <!-- ======================================================================= -->
-# the length-based encoding, in default post-order
+# the end-based encoding, in default post-order

 ```
 default post-order (POST)                            a